nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should work on 64-bit environments.
 3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+4. Should be able to hold up to 100 projects without a noticeable sluggishness in performance for typical usage.
-4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 *{More to be added}*